airr-community/airr-standards/docs/api/adc_api_overview.rst

 In order to maximize scientific reproducibility and data provenance, it is recommended that data stewards/data curators avoid releasing partially loaded data into the AIRR Data Commons.
-When loading a study it is recommended that the entire study be loaded and then made accessible in the ADC, rather than having the repository accessible in the ADC while the data is being loaded.
+When loading a study it is recommended that all data from a specific AIRR Schema object (e.g. Rearrangement, Clone, Cell) be loaded and then made accessible in the ADC as a single package, rather than having the repository accessible in the ADC while the data is being loaded.
-Data loading over time can lead to confusion to consumers of the data in the ADC, as queries will return different results as data is loaded.
+Piecemeal data loading of data for a specific schema object (e.g. Rearrangement) for a study in a production repository will result in queries returning different results as searches are made over time.
+This can lead to consumers of the data receiving confusing results, makes for complicated data provenance, and hampers scientific reporducibility.

 Authentication
 ~~~~~~~~~~~~~~